mobile app bar

 A small airplane, of which NASCAR driver Dale Earnhardt Jr. and his family were passengers, is seen after a fiery crash on Highway 91 at Elizabethton Municipal Airport in Elizabethton, Tennessee on Thursday, August 15, 2019

-Plane crashes have become a sensitive topic of late in the NASCAR community, owing to Greg Biffle’s tragic loss of life while traveling to Florida last month.
-And if there’s someone that understands that, it’s Dale Earnhardt Jr.
+Plane crashes are a sensitive topic in the NASCAR community, all the more after Greg Biffle and his family’s tragic death last month.
+And if there’s someone who understands this, it’s Dale Earnhardt Jr.

-In 2019, Dale Jr. and his family endured a similar situation, but they were fortunate enough to walk away from it.
+In August 2019, Dale Jr. and his family endured a scare and were fortunate enough to walk away from it.
 His plane crash-landed in Elizabethton, Tennessee, with Dale Jr., his wife Amy, their daughter, and the family dog on board.

-Junior was on his way to work the NASCAR Cup Series race weekend at Bristol Motor Speedway, after which the plane was scheduled to continue to Texas with the rest of his family.
+Junior was on his way to the NASCAR Cup Series race weekend at Bristol Motor Speedway.
+After that, the plane was scheduled to continue to Texas with the rest of his family.

-Reflecting on the harrowing crash, Dale Jr. said in an interview as per Fox Sports, “It was a very tough experience to go through.
-I try not to get into that, think about (it happening to my family) too much.
+“It was a very tough experience to go through.
+I try not to get into that, think about [it happening to my family] too much.
 Things happen for a reason.
-You just try to learn from it and move on.”
+You just try to learn from it and move on,” Dale Jr. said in an interview with Fox Sports, reflecting on the harrowing crash.

-“I love my daughter so much and enjoy being around her and look forward to watching her grow up and experiencing a lot of things with her going forward.
+“I love my daughter so much and enjoy being around her, and look forward to watching her grow up and experiencing a lot of things with her going forward.
 That just made you realize that that much more.
-I’m just thankful and ready to live our lives,” he continued.
+I’m just thankful and ready to live our lives,” he added.

 Post Edited By:Somin Bhattacharjee